Jake Gyllenhaal Net Worth

 Jake Gyllenhaal's next big role came in 2004 with The Day After Tomorrow.
 He played the son of Dennis Quaid's character in the sci-fi blockbuster that raked in almost $553 million.
 He followed up with another notable role in 2005's Brokeback Mountain, a somewhat controversial film about two cowboys who develop a romantic relationship.
 Co-starring Heath Ledger, the film generated over $178 million at the box office.
 Gyllenhaal won many awards for his supporting role and was nominated for an Academy Award.

-In 2007, Gyllenhaal played the infamous Zodiac Killer in the movie Zodiac, earning positive reviews and helping the film generate almost $85 million at the box office.
+In 2007, Gyllenhaal played cartoonist Robert Graysmith, who solved the Zodiac case in the movie Zodiac.
+He earned positive reviews and helped the film generate almost $85 million at the box office.
 After appearing in the movie Brothers, Jake Gyllenhaal took the lead in 2010's Prince of Persia: The Sands of Time.
 Adapted from a video game, the film failed to elicit positive reviews from critics.
 However, it managed to become a box office juggernaut with over $336 million in box office sales.

 After appearing in movies like Love & Other Drugs and Source Code, Gyllenhaal evoked positive reviews once again when he appeared in the cop drama End of Watch.
 In 2013, he appeared in Prisoners and Enemy – both films directed by Denis Villeneuve.
 In 2014, he made headlines once again after taking the lead role in Nightcrawler – a film that he also produced.
 His performance earned him nominations for various awards.